-With Amex offering an amazing 80,000 miles + 20,000 MQMs welcome bonus for both the consumer and business Delta Reserve cards, I figured that this was a great time to repost this deep dive.
+With Amex offering the chance to earn an amazing 80,000 miles + 20,000 MQMs welcome bonus offer for both the consumer and business Delta Reserve cards, I figured that this was a great time to repost this deep dive.
 Here’s everything you need to know…

 Here are the current offers for both the consumer and business versions of the Delta Reserve card:

 Many cards are worth earning for the welcome bonus offer alone.
 In this case, though, it’s important to consider the card’s $550 annual fee which is not waived the first year.
 I recommend signing up for this card only if you highly value the card’s perks, or if you are counting on using the card’s MQM offer and/or big-spend bonus to earn or retain Delta elite status.

 If you’re primarily interested in earning Delta SkyMiles, then consider signing up for one of the less expensive Delta cards:

 In most cases with Amex, if you’ve had the same card before, you can’t earn a welcome bonus offer when applying.
 Consider, though, that each variation of Delta card is considered a different product.
 Over time, it’s possible for you to earn the welcome bonus offer on all of the following cards since each one is a separate product: